21st Street–Queensbridge station: Station layout

 The 21st Street–Queensbridge station has two tracks and two side platforms.
+The next station to the north is Jackson Heights–Roosevelt Avenue during the day and 36th Street at night.
+The next station to the south is Roosevelt Island.

 This underground station's only mezzanine is at the east end of station adjacent to the Manhattan-bound platform.
 Access to both platforms is via an overpass above the tracks, with staircases, escalators and elevators to platform level.
 At this point, the station has a high ceiling.
 The platform walls as well as the floor are made of brick, and towards the top of the platform walls is a line of larger brown sheets, on these are the station signs at regular intervals that say "21 Street–Queensbridge."
 Above this is a thin black strip of metal and above this are yellow squares that take the platform walls up to the station ceiling that is made of concrete.
 There are no columns between the two tracks or on the platforms, except near the mezzanine and overpass.

 As with other stations constructed as part of the Program for Action, the 21st Street–Queensbridge station contained technologically advanced features such as air-cooling, noise insulation, CCTV monitors, public announcement systems, electronic platform signage, and escalator and elevator entrances.